yoeo/guesslang/docs/typehints.rst

   value: JsonValue = json.loads('{"a": null}')

-Unfortunately it is not yet possible to define reccursive type aliases.
+Unfortunately it is not yet possible to define recursive type aliases.
 As a workaround, the ``JsonObject`` is defined by ``Dict[str, Any]`` in Guesslang: